Tag Archives: Vintage Books

 Grand Hotel by Vicki Baum (1929 – tr.
 Basil Creighton)

 Perhaps the quintessential hotel novel, this engaging story revolves around the experiences of six central characters as they brush up against one another in this glamorous Berlin setting.
-There are moments of significant darkness amid the lightness as Baum skilfully weaves her narrative together, moving from one player to another with ease (her sense of characterisation is particularly strong).
-At the centre of the novel is the idea that sometimes our lives can change direction in surprising ways as we interact with others.
-We see fragments of these people’s lives as they come and go from the hotel.
-Some are on their way up and are altered for the better, while others are less fortunate and emerge diminished.
-A thoroughly captivating gem with an evocative Weimar-era setting.
+There are moments of significant darkness amid the lightness as Baum skilfully weaves her narrative together, moving from one individual to another with consummate ease – her characterisation is particularly strong.
+At the novel’s centre is the idea that sometimes our lives can change direction in surprising ways as we interact with others.
+As these characters come and go from the hotel, we see fragments of their lives – some are on their way up and are altered for the better, while others are less fortunate and emerge diminished.
+A thoroughly captivating gem with an evocative Weimar-era setting!

 The Feast by Margaret Kennedy (1950)